saki4510t/OpenCVwithUVC/README.md

 All files in the folder are under this Apache License, Version 2.0.
 Files in the jni/opencv3 folders have a different license, see the respective files.

+## How to compile(not ready now)

+Note: Just make sure that `local.properties` contains the paths for `sdk.dir` and `ndk.dir`.
+Or you can set them as enviroment variables of you shell.
+On some system, you may need add `JAVA_HOME` envairoment valiable that points to JDK directory.